ZipCPU/vgasim/README.md

 second capability will draw a more arbitrary image on the display.

 References to VGA within this module could just as easily refer to any display.
-Be careful that you match the proper polarity of the synch pulses.
+Be careful that you match the proper polarity of the sync pulses.

 ## Building

 There is a [master Makefile](Makefile) in this directory.
 Hence, to build this project you should be able to just clone it,
 `git clone https://github.com/ZipCPU/vgasim`, run `make` in the main directory, and then run `main_tb` from within the `bench/cpp` directory.

 The project does depend upon having both Verilator and gtkmm-3.0 installed.